gardener/landscaper/docs/deployer/container.md

   }
   ```

-- The optional *content blob* that can be defined by a definition can be accessed at the directory given by the env
+- If *componentDescriptor* and *blueprint* is specified, a *content blob* can be accessed at the directory given by
-  var `CONTENT_PATH`.
-The content blob consists of all data stored in a blueprint, consisting of the blueprint yaml file
+  the env var `CONTENT_PATH`.
+The *content blob* consists of all data stored in the blueprint, consisting of the blueprint
-  and all other files and folders you stored together with this.
+  yaml file and all other files and folders you stored together with this.

 Again you will find a more detailed explanation of these env variable
 [here](https://github.com/gardener/landscapercli/blob/master/docs/commands/container_deployer/add_container_di.md).